Theology Department (Theological Ethics)

 Alexandre A. Martins (Ph.D.
 Marquette University, 2017, Post-Doctorate University of Coimbra, 2019), holds a joint position at Theology Department and College of Nursing.
 He specializes in health care ethics and social ethics, especially in the areas of public health, global health, Catholic social teaching, and liberation theology.
 He is also a scholar in philosophy of religion, specialized in the work of French philosopher Simone Weil.
 His scholarship has been broad.
 He has engaged in ethics, theology, and health care through a dialogue with anthropology, philosophy, epidemiology, and medical science, especially engaging with marginalized voices and addressing issues from the perspective of the poor.

 Throughout his academic and activist life, he has acted as an advocate for universal health care coverage through grassroots and social movements as well as through his scholarship and publications.
 He is deeply engaged in bioethics and public health through social movements organized from marginalized communities, including a time when he served the Brazilian Bishops’ Conference as an adviser on issues of bioethics and pastoral care.
-Through humanitarian organizations and academic projects, he has also served in areas marked by poverty and lack of adequate health care assistance, such as Brazil, Bolivia and Haiti.
+Through humanitarian organizations and academic projects, he has also served in areas marked by poverty and lack of adequate health care assistance, such as Brazil, Bolivia, Haiti, and Uganda.
 These activities are projects in global health that he has developed with partners and committed to Catholic values, diversity and the empowerment of the poor.

 He has published several articles and books, selected publications are:

-Office Hours - Fall 2018
+Office Hours - Spring 2023